Hi! My name is Skyler Holobach. Welcome to Threadsmith Group!

-I spent more than a decade leading teams and shipping products inside high-growth startups and big corporations.
+I spent seven years at Salesforce working on compliance and trust infrastructure at scale, then went VP-level at a B2B SaaS company where I ran operations as the CEO's right hand.
 I scaled product orgs, turned around teams that were underperforming, and built the kind of operational machinery that lets a company run without one person holding every thread.
 On paper I was the leader people wanted: strategic, relentless, always available, always delivering.

 I was also burning out, and I had a front-row seat to exactly why.

-I felt kind of burnout that left me sobbing at 2:30 in the afternoon for no reason.
-The kind that made me feel hollow while I was hitting career milestones.
-The kind a vacation does not touch, because THAT IS NOT HOW BURNOUT WORKS.
-My full burnout story is here if you want it (part 1, part 2, part 3).
+I felt the kind of burnout that left me sobbing at 2:30 in the afternoon for no reason, the kind a vacation does not touch, because THAT IS NOT HOW BURNOUT WORKS.
+My full burnout story is here if you want it (part 1,part 2,part 3).
 The short version is that I completely unraveled, and I had to rebuild how I work, lead, and live to find my way back.

 For founder-led B2B SaaS companies, I fix the operational infrastructure underneath the business.
-I embed for three to six months, find what is actually broken versus what everyone thinks is broken, and build the decision frameworks, execution rhythms, and cross-functional alignment that let the founder stop being the bottleneck.
-Then I leave, because the point is that you do not need me forever.
+I embed for 3-6 months, find what is actually broken versus what everyone thinks is broken, and build the decision frameworks, execution rhythms, and cross-functional alignment that let the founder stop being the bottleneck.
+Then I leave, because the entire point is that you do not need me forever.

 For professionals and leaders who are burning out or already flattened, I do burnout recovery coaching.
-We get underneath what is draining you, build boundaries that hold, and rebuild the stamina and clarity that the grind took from you.
+We get underneath what is draining you, build boundaries (SO important!!), and rebuild the stamina and clarity that the grind took from you.

 High-performance cultures break systems and break people, usually at the same time and for the same reasons, and most of the standard advice treats the symptom while ignoring the rot.
-I have led the engineering orgs, launched the products, and spoken at places like Unspam, M3AAWG, and Dreamforce.
+I have led engineering orgs, launched enterprise-level products as a 0-1 builder, and spoken at places like Unspam, M3AAWG, and Dreamforce.
 I also sit on the board of Women of Email.
-I know what these cultures demand, and I know the wreckage they leave when nobody changes how the work actually happens.
+I know what SaaS cultures demand, and I know the wreckage they leave when nobody changes how the work actually happens.

 Why It Matters